astronomer/astro-docs/enterprise/next/04_deploy/06_ci-cd.md

 1. Create a GitHub repository for an Astronomer project.
 Ensure your repo has a development branch and a main branch.
 In this example, the branches are named `dev` and `main`.
 2. [Create a Service Account](/docs/enterprise/stable/deploy/ci-cd#step-1-create-a-service-account) for your Astronomer Workspace.
 3. Follow instructions in [GitHub documentation](https://docs.github.com/en/actions/reference/encrypted-secrets) to add your Astronomer Service Account as a secret to your repository.
 In the example below, that secret is named `SERVICE_ACCOUNT_KEY`.
 4. Go to the Actions tab of your GitHub repo and create a new action with a `main.yml` file.
-To achieve the recommended workflow described in [Overview](/docs/cloud/deploy/ci-cd#overview), use the following action:
+To achieve the recommended workflow described in [Overview](/docs/enterprise/stabledeploy/ci-cd#overview), use the following action:

     ```yaml
     name: CI
     on:
       push:
-        branch: [dev, master]
+        branch: [dev, main]
     jobs:
       dev-push:
         runs-on: ubuntu-latest